Vir0z4/svrp/README.md

 ## Miscellaneous Informations

-This tool was developed with WPF (Windows Presentation Foundation).
+This tool was developed with Python and batch, and was packaged to a standalone exe by Nuitka.

 [wimlib-imagex](https://wimlib.net) (version 1.13.5) is the tool of choice for putting together the split WIM files.
 It is used over Microsoft's ImageX as it offers more functionality, stability, and has a considerably higher success rate.